Branch No. 5

 William B. died January 23rd.
 1877

-A very special thank you to Sarah Hutcherson, who transcribed The State Gazette newspaper articles and for consenting to our using them on this web site, and to Betty Stephens for her permission to use her photos of the tombstones in Dyersburg, Tennessee.
+A very special thank you to Sarah Hutcherson, who transcribed The State Gazette newspaper articles and for consenting to our using them on this web site.